sachit3022/TextGen/README.md

 Expected a cluster around the vowels and consonants however no such pattern has emerged in learning embeddings, that implies it leart these embeddings differents and it memorises a,e,i,o,u differently.

-### Abalation study
+## Abalation study

-There is not much tuning required for architecture.
-For this task transformer is ideal model.
-Even the small model works very well, if you increase the model capacity the model will start working great and then performance saturates.
+In our experimentation, we found that there isn't much tuning required for the architecture itself.
+Interestingly, we concluded that for this task, the transformer architecture is relatively easier to tune.
+Even the base model, with no tuning, achieves a validation accuracy of 91%.

+When we increase the model's capacity, the performance initially improves significantly, but eventually, it saturates because the training reaches perfect accuracy.
+However, a heavily tuned model, which we affectionately call "Mamba," results in even better validation accuracy.

-We will perform what modules of the transformers architecture is important and how things change with the scale of these modules.
+In our ablation study, we aim to investigate the importance of different modules within the transformer architecture and how their significance changes with the scale of these modules.

-In the following experiment, we consider Transformer Base model with the following parameters and only change one hyperparameter at one time.
+In the following experiment, we consider the model with the below parameters as a base model.
+We only change one hyperparameter at one time

 | hyper parameter | val |
 |---|---|